visika/tesi-magistrale/thesis.typ

 Inclusion of dispersion contributions in calculators leads to minimal differences in the converged configurations.

+// logseq://graph/softseq?block-id=6651c91e-359a-4b31-9a4f-9dbb3ff5da83
 The stability of configurations is dependent in a discriminant way on the `delta` and `fmax` parameters.
-The analysis confirms that the value of `fmax=1e-4` yields unstable configurations, while `fmax=1e-8` is appropriate to obtain stable configurations.
+The analysis confirms that the value of `fmax=1e-4` ($"eV/"angstrom$) yields unstable configurations, while `fmax=1e-8` ($"eV/"angstrom$) is appropriate to obtain stable configurations.
+Such a value of the force threshold could be considered extreme, especially compared to typical values of $f_"max" = 0.01 "eV/"angstrom$ commonly used in @dft calculations.
+When seeking the force threshold, we should ultimately be guided by the following considerations:

+- the force tolerance of the optimizer may need to be very tight;
+- even then, the finite difference scheme is unlikely to get the trans/rotational modes to be _exactly_ zero;
+  usually one aims for "small enough" values, which may be negative;
+- a "noisy" potential energy surface is more likely to have problems with consistency between a local minimum and finite-difference vibrations;
+  with #glspl("mlp") this can be an issue, especially if using single-precision GPU evaluation;
+- on the other hand, a well implemented @mlp can be regularized to a smooth surface and may behave "better" than the underlying @dft calculations under tighter thresholds.

+The MACE models produce smooth energy profiles @batatiaMACEHigherOrder2022[§5.3.2], which lends support to the hypothesis that smaller thresholds yield better results.

-Moreover, the displacement `delta` shall be smaller than `1e-4` to ensure convergence of calculations.
+Moreover, the displacement `delta` shall be smaller than $10^(-4) angstrom$ to ensure convergence of calculations of frequencies within precision of $10^(-2) " cm"^(-1)$, and smaller than $10^(-3) angstrom$ for a convergence of the frequencies within $10^(-1) " cm"^(-1)$, which is well within the acceptable range.
+Again, this is a extremely small value.
+The default $delta = 0.01 angstrom$ is a pretty conservative displacement by solid-state standards, and the tight value obtained here could be explained by the fact that the $ce("H -")$ stretch bonds encountered here are very strong and smaller values of delta are better for the present calculations.

 #large_figure(
   grid(